rladies/rladiesguide/content/organization/online-presence/website/index.en.md

 Maintaining a single website for a whole country can reduce maintenance efforts.
 Example: [R-Ladies en México](https://rladiesmx.netlify.app/).

+Furthermore, if you list the contact information of all chapters, it might mean a potential external collaborator might contact all chapters at once instead of e.g. only emailing the chapter in the capital of the country.

 You can also use it to promote [inter-chapter activities](/organization/events/general/#inter-chapter-events).